Mahmoud-H97/NRET/README.md

 ## pip install the package

-You can also pip install the package to your environment ( Anaconda or Google colab) and it should also work fine (Tested in a local Windows machine & in Google Colaboratory). it **should** work on Python 3.6. and newer versions (Tested on 3.9.)
+You can pip install the package to your environment ( Anaconda or Google colab) and it should also work fine (Tested in a local Windows machine & in Google Colaboratory). it **should** work on Python 3.6. and newer versions (Tested on 3.9.)

 `pip install nret`